finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 [EARLY ACCESS] PatchPortfolio: Patch portfolio.

 Create or update certain fields for a particular  portfolio.
 The behaviour is defined by the JSON Patch specification.
-Currently supported are: CreationDate.
+Currently supported are: CreationDate, InstrumentScopes.

 ### Example